RESEARCH METHODS IN POLITICAL SCIENCE

 • Are their any obvious limitations to their research and findings?
 For example, the article's title suggests that this study advances our understanding of how "inequality" influences "corruption" in "Latin America," but how reasonable is this claim considering the actual experiment they use and unique qualities to their case study (i.e., some road intersections in Mexico City)?

-Week 4
+Week

-For Wednesday (Sept 11):
+For Wednesday (Sept 10):

 • Read (please print it out, too, and bring it to class): Mark Setzler, "Did Brazilians Vote for Jair Bolsonaro Because They Share his Most Controversial Views?"
 Use the appropriate link to download a pdf-version of the full article.
-Although this article uses pretty advanced statistical methods, I assign it because it is pretty short (that's what a "research note" usually is), and it was written to be easily accessible to an audience that includes undergraduate social science majors.
+Although this article uses pretty advanced statistical methods, I assign it because it is pretty short study (that's what a "research note" usually is), and it was written to be easily accessible to an audience that includes undergraduate social science majors.
 Brazilian Political Science Review is published by the leading academic organization for political scientists in Brazil and publishes all work in English to make it accessible to the widest audience possible.
-As a reminder, the main reason you are reading some works written by your instructor is because the assigned studies were written with HPU students in mind and mostly use only the same statistical techniques we teach in PSC 2019 and the department's 4000-level courses.
+As a reminder, the main reason you are reading some works written by your instructor is because the assigned studies were purposefully written to use only the same statistical techniques we teach in PSC 2019 and the department's 4000-level courses.
 The other reason you are being asked to read this article is so that you can focus on how scholars create variables from survey questions to measure things like, how sexist a voter is or how much they support democracy.

 As you read, consider the questions listed for the last reading as well as the following: